Ammon McNeely: El Capitan speed records

-BASE jumping injuries
+BASE jumping activities

-In October 2013, Ammon nearly lost his foot in a BASE accident in Moab that he described as: "We were with one other jumper who was new, and I voted that Andy goes first, the two new guys go in the middle, and I go last.
-They had perfect exits, great openings with no wind.
+In October 2013, Ammon nearly lost his foot in a BASE accident in Moab that he described: "We were with one other jumper who was new, and I voted that Andy goes first, the two new guys go in the middle, and I go last.
+They had perfect exits, and great openings with no wind.
 I jumped, probably took a tad longer delay than I should have, being it was a new exit with new brake lines, and immediately had a 180-degree opening.
-I struck the cliff with my left foot and continued rag dolling down the cliff where I finally came to rest on a sloping ledge.
+I struck the cliff with my left foot and continued rag-dolling down the cliff where I finally came to rest on a sloping ledge.
 I knew I was banged up, but to my utter surprise my foot was flipped on its side looking very similar to a Nalgene bottle with just a sliver of skin keeping it on."

 In October 2017, Ammon lost his right leg below the knee in a BASE accident in Moab.

 Death

 On February 18, 2023, Ammon was with his girlfriend, enjoying the sunset near Moab, Utah.
-As Ammon was trying to sit down, he lost his footing under his prosthetic leg and fell backwards off the cliff.
+As Ammon was trying to sit down, he lost his footing under his prosthetic leg and fell backward off the cliff.
 He was 52.